arvidn/libtorrent/docs/manual.rst

 The allocation mode is selected when a torrent is started.
 It is passed as a boolean argument to ``session::add_torrent()`` (see `add_torrent()`_).
 These two modes have different drawbacks and benefits.

+The decision to use full allocation or compact allocation typically depends on whether any files are filtered and if the filesystem supports sparse files.

+To know if the filesystem supports sparse files (and to know if libtorrent believes the filesystem supports sparse files), see `supports_sparse_files()`_.

 full allocation
 ---------------